 - Statistical analysis.
 Working professionals who have a strong background in statistical analysis are likely to be given preference in the recruitment and application process.
 The ability to identify, interpret, and present relevant data is a key component of success for those interested in a career in sales analytics.

 - Historic data sets.
-Effective predictive analysis involves determining which data sets can be used to help businesses identify clients and generate leads.
+The effective predictive analysis involves determining which data sets can be used to help businesses identify clients and generate leads.

 - Quantitative modeling.
 Sales analysts will need to understand how to make quantitative predictions about the future, which means they’ll need to be comfortable using statistics, machine learning, and data sets in ways that will allow them to predict future needs and outcomes.